codership/documentation/galeracluster/source/faq.rst

    For more information, see :doc:`./documentation/schema-upgrades`.

-.. rubric:: Is GCache a Binlog?
 .. _`faq-gcache-binlog`:
+.. rubric:: Is GCache a Binary Log?

+.. rst-class:: list-stats

+   Level: Advanced; Interested: DBAs; Category: Performance

 .. rst-class:: list-abstract

-   The :term:`Write-set Cache`, which is also called GCache, is a memory allocator for write-sets.
+   The :term:`Write-set Cache`, which is also called *GCache*, is a memory allocator for write-sets.
 Its primary purpose is to minimize the write-set footprint in RAM.
 It is not a log of events, but rather a cache.

    - GCache is not persistent.
    - Not every entry in GCache is a write-set.